Applications and common types of quick couplings

 pin-lock joint

-• flat connector
+• Flat connector

 Flat joints almost eliminate spillage by limiting leaking to one drop or less when separated.
 Additionally, it is simple to keep the flat mating surface clean to avoid contaminating the hydraulic fluid during reconnection.
 Each mating side of the flat non-leakage joint (Figure 4) features a poppet shut-off valve.
 Most only allow for the development of an oil film on the coupling mating surface during disengagement and keep air out during connection.
 Additionally, they are made to limit flow as little as possible, reducing pressure loss while the device is in use.